Blas Valera: Life

 Although the ostensible reason for Valera's imprisonment was sexual indiscretions, his punishment was far more severe than that of other priests accused of the same offense.
 The more likely reason for his imprisonment was his view that the Incas were the proper rulers of Peru and that Quechua was superior to Spanish and equivalent to Latin as a language of religion.
 An air of secrecy characterized his incarceration.
 His punishment was not dictated by the usual means of a trial by the Inquisition.
 Instead, the matter was referred to Jesuit leadership in Europe.
 On 11 April 1583 Father Andrés Lopez left Peru for Spain.
 One of his tasks was to advocate in person that Valera be dismissed from the Jesuit Order.
 The details of Valera's offense were too secret to be put in writing by the Jesuits.
 Author Hyland speculates that the Jesuits wished to avoid antagonizing Philip II of Spain and suppressed Valera's opinions.

 Valera had run afoul of a Spanish policy established under Viceroy Francisco de Toledo (ruled 1569–1581) to emphasize the legitimacy of Spanish rule and denigrate the Incas, especially their religion.
 Prior to Toledo's rule, the indigenous culture of Peru had mostly survived the 40 years since Francisco Pizzaro's overthrow of the Inca Empire.
 Toledo initiated a massive reorganization of indigenous society.
 Valera's defense of the Incas and their culture and religion was contrary to Toledo's objectives.
 The semi-assimilated mestizos, including mestizo priests, were an obstacle to the obliteration of indigenous culture desired by Toledo and subsequent Viceroys.

 Valera requested to go to Rome to plead his case with Jesuit leader Claudio Acquaviva.
 He left Peru in 1594, but spent two years in Quito recovering from illness.
-He finally arrived in Spain in May 1596 where he was initially imprisoned but, on 3 June 1576, Father Cristóbal Mendez wrote Acquaviva that Valera had reformed.
+He finally arrived in Spain in May 1596 where he was initially imprisoned but, on 3 June 1576, Father Cristóbal Mendez wrote to Acquaviva that Valera had reformed.
 He was permitted to teach humanities in Cadiz, but not languages or to hear confessions.
 Later that year Valera was injured during the sacking of Cadiz by an Anglo-Dutch Fleet.
 He died on 2 April 1597.